Viki Odintcova Straddles A Swing At The Beach In A Pink Swimsuit

 The stunner accessorized in a white straw hat with a black ribbon accent.
 She wore her short hair down and brushed behind her back and in front of her left shoulder.
 Her chic makeup application included pink blush and lipstick, and she also rocked a couple of bracelets and rings.

 Behind Viki was an idyllic scene featuring a sandy beach, a couple of white lounge chairs with tan cushions, and a sun umbrella.
 The water was light blue, and a wooden pole stuck out from the ground near the shore.
-Plus, part of a palm tree was visible in the left corner of the frame, which the swing was most likely attached to.
+Plus, part of a palm tree, which the swing was most likely attached to, was visible in the left corner of the frame.
 Further in the background was another shoreline with more palm trees and buildings.

-The model’s post has been liked by over 41,700 times so far and garnered over 220 comments.
+The model’s post has been liked over 41,700 times so far and garnered more than 220 comments.

 View this post on Instagram